WHAT IS A LIPID?

 Those derived from arachidonic acid appear to be of special importance and have been most studied.
 The prostaglandins and thromboxanes have cyclic structures, generated by cyclo-oxygenase enzymes, and are involved in the processes of inflammation.
 The hydroxy-eicosatetraenoic acids are generated by lipoxygenases, and of these the 5-lipoxygenase is especially important as it produces the first intermediate in the biosynthesis of leukotrienes.
 The resolvins and protectins have anti-inflammatory properties.

 Plant products, such as the jasmonates and other oxylipins derived from 9c,12c,15c-octadecatrienoic (α-linolenic or 18:3(n-3)) acid are also generated by the action of lipoxygenases.
-They are involved in responses to physical damage by animals or insects, stress and attack by pathogens.
+They are plant hormones with signalling functions, and they are involved in responses to physical damage by animals or insects, stress and attack by pathogens.
 There are obvious structural similarities between the jasmonates and prostanoids.
 Our introductory page on eicosanoids will lead you to further information.

 James Hutton Institute (and Mylnefield Lipid Analysis), Invergowrie, Dundee (DD2 5DA), Scotland.